 Since the end of the Korean War, North Korean adults have been, on average, 2 inches shorter than their South Korean neighbours.
 This is because most North Koreans are malnourished in childhood, meaning their growth in adulthood is severely stunted.
 The phenomenon definitely has nothing to do with genetics, as South Korean and North Korean people are exactly the same, having only been separated in the 1950s.

 ...And they look different

-Chinas border patrol are trained to pay special attention to any children inside its borders with distinctively large heads - a phenomenon caused by childhood malnutrition - as this is considered a key hallmark of a North Korean.
+Chinas border patrol is trained to pay special attention to any children inside its borders with distinctively large heads - a phenomenon caused by childhood malnutrition - as this is considered a key hallmark of North Korea.
 If spotted and captured, these children are interrogated and then returned to the North, where they are most likely punished.

 North Korea has the highest literacy rate in the world

 Despite all its failings, North Korea runs a tight ship when it comes to reading and writing.
 As defined by the CIA, literacy means any child over the age of 15 capable of reading and writing.
 In this regard, North Korea has a 100% hit rate.
 Although its probably due to the unfathomably strict schooling conditions.

 In what is possibly the most misleading name in history, the demilitarised zone between North and South Korea is the most militarised place on Earth.

 North and South Korea are still technically at war

 Although a truce ended hostilities in 1953 and created a de facto end to the Korean War, no peace treaty was ever signed.
 There is a long-standing truce but no official end to the war and no winner.
 Although this does have an upside, its against international humanitarian law for either country or its allies to resume hostilities.